jaraco/keyrings.alt/README.rst

 make them available for those who wish to employ them, but are discouraged for general production use.
 Include this module and use its backends at your own risk.

+For example, the PlaintextKeyring stores passwords in plain text on the file system, defeating the intended purpose of this library to encourage best practices for security.